openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

   grade of 65 has earned 65% of the credit in the course, and a student with a grade of 100 has earned 100%.

-* To filter the number of rows that display, a **Search students** option is available.
+* To filter the data that displays you can use the **Search students** option.
   This option is case-sensitive and limits the rows shown in the gradebook to usernames that match your entry.

 .. _check_student_progress: